waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Chuck's PRIMEAPE:** Leer, Rage, Karate Chop
 *   **Chuck's POLIWRATH:** Hypnosis, Mind Reader, Dynamicpunch

-### D. Tool Limitations & Strategy
-*   **pathfinder:** Previously had multiple bugs related to coordinate handling and ledge traversal.
-All are now believed to be fixed.
-*   **Prioritize Specialized Tools:** I must remember to check for and use pre-existing specialized tools (e.g., `puzzle_solver`, `sokoban_solver`) for their intended puzzles before attempting manual solutions or building new tools.

 ## IV.
 Self-Correction & Improvement

 ### A. Core Directives (Violations & Learnings)